huijunwu/libgdx-ai-wiki/Behavior-Trees.md

 - **Include** grafts an external subtree.
 This decorator enhances behavior trees with modularity and reusability.
 - **Invert** will succeed if the wrapped task fails and will fail if the wrapped task succeeds.
 - **Limit** controls the maximum number of times a task can be run, which could be used to make sure that a character doesn't keep trying to barge through a door that the player has reinforced.
-- **SemaphoreGuard** allows you to specify how many characters should be allowed to concurrently use the wrapped task.
+- **SemaphoreGuard** allows you to specify how many characters should be allowed to concurrently use the wrapped task which represents a limited resource used in different behavior trees (note that this does not necessarily involve multithreading concurrency).
 This decorator fails when it cannot acquire the semaphore.
 This allows a select task higher up the tree to find a different action that doesn't involve the contested resource.
 Imagine you have three monsters and you want one of them to chase the player and the rest to taunt the player.
 - **UntilFail** will repeat the wrapped task until that task fails.
 - **UntilSucceed** will repeat the wrapped task until that task succeeds.

-There are many more decorators you might want to use, but I think these are enough for now.
+There are many more decorators you might want to use when building behavior trees, but I think these are enough for now.

 ### Parallel ###